JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-spm-local-integration.md

    <shortcut>Cmd + Shift + K</shortcut> shortcut.
 2. In every `Package.swift` file, remove both dependencies to the package with a Kotlin framework inside and target dependencies to the products.
-3. To set up direct integration, follow the steps described in [this tutorial](multiplatform-integrate-in-existing-app.md#connect-the-framework-to-your-ios-project).

 ### Migrate from CocoaPods plugin to direct integration {initial-collapse-state="collapsed"}